-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 19, the Schedules of Pension Funding Progress on page 100, and the Schedule of Funding Progress for the MTA Postemployment Benefit Plan on page 101 be presented to supplement the consolidated interim financial statements.
-Such information, although not a part of the consolidated interim financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the consolidated interim financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, applicable to reviews of interim financial information, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the consolidated interim financial statements, and other knowledge we obtained during our reviews of the consolidated interim financial statements.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 25, the Schedules of Pension Funding Progress on page 107, and the Schedule of Funding Progress for the MTA Postemployment Benefit Plan on page 108 be presented to supplement the consolidated financial statements.
+Such information, although not a part of the consolidated financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the consolidated financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the consolidated financial statements, and other knowledge we obtained during our audits of the consolidated financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.